Ottoman wintering in Toulon

 The Ottoman wintering in Toulon occurred during the winter of 1543–44, following the Franco-Ottoman Siege of Nice, as part of the combined operations under the Franco-Ottoman alliance.

-Wintering in Toulon
+It involved the fleet commanded by Ottoman admiral Hayreddin Barbarossa.

+Course

-Francis offered to allow the Ottomans to winter at Toulon so that they could continue to harass the Holy Roman Empire, and especially the coast of Spain and Italy:
+Francis offered to let the Ottomans winter at Toulon so that they could continue to harass Habsburg coastal possessions in Spain and Italy:

 Only the heads of households were allowed to remain in the city, with the rest of the population having to leave, on pain of death.
-Francis I indemnified the inhabitants by exempting them from the taille tax for a period of 10 years.

-During the wintering of Ottoman admiral Barbarossa, the Toulon Cathedral was transformed into a mosque, the call to prayer occurred five times a day, and Ottoman coinage was the currency of choice.
-According to an observer: "To see Toulon, one might imagine oneself at Constantinople".
+Francis I compensated the city's inhabitants by exempting them from the taille tax for a period of 10 years.
+Toulon Cathedral was transformed into a mosque with the call to prayer occurring five times a day, and Ottoman coinage was the currency of choice.
+Christian slaves were being sold in Toulon throughout the period.
+According to an observer: "Seeing Toulon, one might imagine oneself at Constantinople".

-Throughout the winter, the Ottomans were able to use Toulon as a base to attack the Spanish and Italian coasts under Admiral Salih Reis.
+Throughout the winter, Ottoman forces under Admiral Salih Reis were able to carry out raids from Toulon.
 They raided and bombarded Barcelona in Spain, and Sanremo, Borghetto Santo Spirito, Ceriale in the Republic of Genoa, and defeated Italo-Spanish naval attacks.
-Christian slaves were being sold in Toulon throughout the period.

 Sailing with his whole fleet to Genoa, Barbarossa negotiated with Andrea Doria the release of Turgut Reis.

-Barbarossa found the Toulon base very pleasant and convenient, could refit his ships at the expense of France, and could maintain an effective blockade of Christian shipping.
-The Lord Lieutenant of Provence complained about Barbarossa that "he takes his ease while emptying the coffers of France".
+Barbarossa found the Toulon base very pleasant and convenient, since it meant he could maintain an effective blockade against the Empire whilst having Francis pay to refit his ships - the Lord Lieutenant of Provence complained about Barbarossa that "he takes his ease while emptying the coffers of France".
 The Ottomans finally departed from their Toulon base after a stay of 8 months, on 23 May 1544, after Francis I had paid 800,000 ecus to Barbarossa.
-All Turkish and Barbary corsairs had to be freed from French galleys also, as a condition to his departure.
-Barbarossa also pillaged five French ships in the harbour of Toulon in order to provision his fleet.
+He also refused to leave until all Turkish and Barbary corsairs were freed from the French galleys and pillaged five French ships in the harbour of Toulon in order to provision his fleet.